zhangyk8/zhangyk8/README.md

 ## Welcome to My GitHub Profile! 👋

 Hi, I’m Yikun, a PhD candidate in Statistics at the University of Washington, Seattle.
-Here is my [personal website](https://zhangyk8.github.io/) 👀.

 I’m interested in nonparametric statistics, optimization on manifolds, high-dimensional statistics, and causal inference, with specific focuses on:
   - **Kernel smoothing** and **mode clustering** with directional data;